nabhpatodi10/Chat-Bot/README.md

 ## Overview

-This repository contains a chatbot project built in Python using LangChain, Mongo DB and the Google Gemini API.
+This repository contains a chatbot project built in Python using LangChain, Mongo DB, Google Gemini API and Groq API.
 The project employs vector embeddings for processing and storing information in a MongoDB database.
 Additionally, it includes a FastAPI implementation for interacting with the chatbot.

 ## Features

 - **LangChain Integration**: Utilizes LangChain for connecting to LLMs.
 - **Google Gemini API**: Integrates with the Google Gemini API for enhanced language capabilities.
+-  **Groq API**: Integrates with the Groq for utilising Llama 3.1 70b LLM for enhanced language capabilities.
 - **Vector Embeddings**: Stores vector embeddings in a MongoDB database for efficient querying.
 - **FastAPI**: Provides a FastAPI interface for easy interaction with the chatbot.